ifremer-bioinformatics/samba/docs/quickstart.md

 BAQ4697.1   /path/to/data/BAQ4697.1_12_L001_R1_001.fastq.gz /path/to/data/BAQ4697.1_12_L001_R2_001.fastq.gz
 ```

 As we can see, the input data must be compressed in **gzip format**.
 Moreover the FASTQ file need to be, at least for data integrity step, encoded in Illumina **Casava 1.8**.
-In this format, the format of the '@' line (sequence identifier) looks like:
+In this format, the '@' line (sequence identifier) looks like:
 ```
 @M00176:65:000000000-A41FR:1:2114:9875:23134 1:N:0:CAACTAGA
 ```